Dean Fujioka: Getting his big break in Japan

+2020's

 In February 2020, Fujioka assumed the post of an ambassador of "World Robot Summit 2020".
-Meanwhile, he planned to hold his live tour from October 2020 to January 2021, but cancelled it due to the spread of COVID‑19.
+Meanwhile, he planned to hold his live tour from October 2020 to January 2021, but cancelled it due to the spread of COVID-19.
 In August, he released the download single "Neo Dimension" on his birthday.
 There was a song "My Dimension" that he wrote in 2008 and first released in 2013 as his self-introduction and the statement of his intentions.
 He evolved it into a completely new form song after 12 years.
 In September, he released the download single "东京游 (Tokyo Trip)".
 On this song, he collaborated with 福克斯 (FOX) which is a rapper and co-starred with him in the variety show 潮流合伙人 (FOURTRY) within the China's video streaming service iQIYI last year.
 In October, he released the download single "Go The Distance".
 There are both Japanese and Chinese versions of the song, and the Chinese version became the campaign theme song for the mobile game Hidden World Records (隐世录 (Yǐn Shì Lù)), created by China's largest game company NetEase.
 MVs of each version were made to commemorate this collaboration and he became an anime character in them.
 Meanwhile, he appeared in the TV series Dangerous Venus.
 In December, he held his first live stream concert entitled Plan B, which was distributed to the whole world.
 Prior to the concert, he released the download single "Follow Me".

 Fujioka appeared in the TV series Reach Beyond the Blue Sky, which aired from February 2021, and it was his first appearance in the taiga drama.
 He played Godai Tomoatsu in the asadora Here Comes Asa!, which aired on the same TV station from 2015 to 2016, and he played the same role again.
 In March, he released his single "Take Over".
 In April, he published his picture book FamBam named after his fan club.
 Furthermore, he also launched the "DEAN FUJIOKA Picture Book Donation Journey #SavewithFamBam", a support project that began with his desire to "create a colorful future with children through picture books", and sought support for this project through crowdfunding until March 31, 2021.
 The money raised, together with a portion of the proceeds from the picture book, will be used to provide learning opportunities for children in Japan and Asia, in cooperation with the INGO Save the Children.
 In June, he published his first photo book Z-Ero.
 From July, he appeared in the TV series My Fair Prince.
 Meanwhile, he held his live tour entitled Musical Transmute, from September to December.
 In November, he became the first Japanese ambassador for the men's category of the fashion brand COACH.
 In December, the animated film Hula Fulla Dance, his first challenge to a voice actor, was released.
 In the same month, he released his third album Transmute.